Persix/AIO-Dialogflow-Chatbot/README.md

 * [Node.JS Setup](https://www.pluralsight.com/guides/getting-started-with-nodejs)
 * [Redis Server - Session Management](https://www.sitepoint.com/using-redis-node-js/)

-(For more details and how to guides, please refer to the source README in Mar
+(For more details and how to guides, please refer to the source README in Markdown)

+## Setting up locally
+To start the backend application on